 So, what exactly does ageing whisky in a sherry cask do, and why is it important?
-I’ll try to answer this question as succinctly and best I can, because I am a big fan of sherried whiskies and I think you should be, too.
+We’ll try to answer this question as succinctly and best we can, because we are a big fan of sherried whiskies here at the Dram Team and we think you should be, too.
 We’ve even dedicated past tasting boxes to sherry bombs – so if you’d like to try some, be sure to join the club!

 Barrel ageing was discovered quite by accident, thanks to the method of storing and transporting spirits in wooden containers, or shipping barrels.
 Back in the 1800s when whisky was hitting the big time, sherry had been a significant import into the UK for centuries.
 Thus, there was a plethora of sherry barrels to refill with whisky and ship all over the world.
 Discovering that it made whisky taste even more delicious, sherry barrels began to be deliberately used to age whisky.

 Unfortunately, towards the end of the last century, people started drinking a lot less sherry as it fell out of fashion, and at the same time Spain brought in a law that stated sherry must be bottled in Spain.
 Whisky makers had to branch out as there were suddenly a lot fewer sherry barrels available, and they were considerably more expensive.
 American bourbon now had to be aged in virgin oak, and Scotland (and Ireland) promptly began to snap up those casks instead.
 But many people had already got used to the taste of sherry-aged whisky, so some whisky houses continued to use sherry barrels.
 In contrast, others experimented with different kinds of wine barrels, and other innovations.